 In addition to streamlining communication, Weave Team Chat allows you to edit and delete messages.
 It also accommodates cross-device communication between computers, smartphones, and even a smartwatch.
 You can also create different groups in your office based on their department or specialty, so all of your hygienists can have their own private group.

 And, of course, the most critical aspect is that Team Chat supports HIPAA-compliant communications, with all messages encrypted in transmission and at rest.”
 Team Chat is already included in your Weave app.

 In today’s fast-paced office environment, keeping everyone in the loop is essential if you want to maintain an efficient and smoothly-running office.
-Email is no longer a one-size-fits-all solution for all inner office communication, and it’s being supplemented with chat systems that allow for quick messaging and responses among savvy teams.
+Email is no longer a one-size-fits-all solution for all interoffice communication, and it’s being supplemented with chat systems that allow for quick messaging and responses among savvy teams.
 Schedule your free demo with Weave for improved office communication solutions.